 Never use perchloric acid while alone and notify others when in use.

-Perchloric acid stocks should be inspected monthly and prolonged storage should be avoided due to the build-up of shock sensitive perchloric salts.
+Perchloric acid stocks should be inspected monthly and prolonged storage should be avoided due to the potential formation of shock sensitive perchloric salts.
 Do NOT mix waste with organic waste!
 Contact EHRS for waste pick-up.
 For more details see the Fact Sheet: Gas-Producing Waste.

 General emergency response information can be found at Emergency Info